seanbrar/gemini-batch-prediction/dev/telemetry_internals.md

     export GEMINI_TELEMETRY=1
     ```

-2. **Instantiate and inject it**:
+2. **Instantiate and inject it into the `TelemetryContext` factory**:
-    In your test or script, create a `SimpleReporter` and `TelemetryContext`.
+    In your test or script, create a `_SimpleReporter` and pass it to the factory.

     ```python
+    # Note the direct import of the internal class
-    from gemini_batch.telemetry import SimpleReporter, TelemetryContext
+    from your_module.telemetry import _SimpleReporter, TelemetryContext
-    from gemini_batch import BatchProcessor

-    # Create the reporter and context
+    # 1. Create the reporter instance
-    simple_reporter = SimpleReporter()
-    tele_context = TelemetryContext(simple_reporter)
+    reporter = _SimpleReporter()

-    # Inject it into the processor
+    # 2. Pass it to the factory to get an enabled context
-    processor = BatchProcessor(telemetry_context=tele_context)
+    tele_context = TelemetryContext(reporter)

-    # ... run your operations ...
-    processor.process_questions(...)
+    # 3. Use the context in your code
+    with tele_context("test.operation"):
+        tele_context.count("items_processed")

-    # Print the report at the end
+    # 4. Print the collected data
-    print(simple_reporter.get_report())
+    reporter.print_report()
     ```

-This explicit, manual process makes it clear that `SimpleReporter` is a developer tool, not a "plug-and-play" feature for end-users.
-Users wanting monitoring capabilities should be directed to `docs/TELEMETRY.md` and the corresponding example.